 - I live in the UK (outside of London).

 - I’m 29 years old currently and have managed to get most of my finances in a relatively ‘healthy’ order.
-I own a house with my partner and two lovely dogs.
+I own a house with my partner and three lovely dogs.

 - I came across FIRE (Financial Independence, Retire Early) lifestyle in 2018 (at age 28) and decided that this is a path I’d like to go focus on.
 My reasoning to this is because I am seeking to escape the rat race.
 I run a national ltd company in the digital industry, which at the best of times is very demanding.
 My ethos is to work incredibly hard in my younger years to then have the foundations laid down to lead a time rich life whilst not needing to check the bank account everyday.